 Golden time is as a result of consistently achieving Green on the Good to be Green chart.
 We sometimes build Golden Time into our curriculum.
 Children choose from a variety of activities organised within their classroom for a half hour session once a week.
-The whole class work towards earning Golden Time.
-Minutes can be taken away for bad behaviour.
-In cases of extreme misbehaviour a child may lose their individual Golden Time.
+If red and purple cards are gained during the week, a proportion/all of the child's good to be green time will be lost-see posters in appendix 4 and 5.